calblueprint/constitution/Current_Bylaws.md

 2. After their presentation, the candidate will leave the room, and the attendees will discuss any concerns about the candidate they may have for up to 5 minutes.
 3. There will be a form where anyone can pass on additional thoughts, concerns, or questions that they want the current Executive Committee to pass on to the candidate in their 1-on-1s.
 4. Eligible voters will vote between the options Yes, No Confidence, and Abstain.
 Any Abstain votes are counted in the number of total votes to reach quorum, but are not counted towards or against any candidate.
+5. If a co-presidency bid receives a majority vote of No Confidence, one of the presidents may elect to run on their own.
+There must be another vote following the same procedure.

 #### b.
 Contested Positions